christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 the election of parliament in March.

-At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and the Russian Federations spokesperson.
+At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and a Russian Federation spokesperson.
 This established a [UN peacekeeping operation](#unfibal) to streamline the process and create a more permanent presence in Estonia.

-The *"Iseseisvus rahvale"* party were elected by a majority of voters in the Ida Viru and other bordering counties during the election run.
+The *Iseseisvus rahvale* party were elected by a majority of voters in the Ida Viru and other bordering counties during the election run.

 After learning about their victory, party officials announced an independence